lit/lit-element/docs/_guide/start.md

 <div class="alert alert-info">

 **Adjust for your build system.** How you import the component may vary slightly depending on your build system and project structure.
+If you're writing in TypeScript, you'll use TypeScript files and use LitElement's decorators.
+(You can find a sample TypeScript element in the [TypeScript starter project](https://github.com/PolymerLabs/lit-element-starter-ts/blob/master/src/my-element.ts)).

 </div>

 ### Optional: Use ES dev server

 If you already have a dev server that works with your build system, it should work with LitElement.
 [ES dev server](https://open-wc.org/developing/es-dev-server.html) is an alternative dev server that provides a simple, bundler-free workflow.
-It performing a small number of useful transforms, including transforming bare module specifiers, transpiling to ES5 when needed, and adding polyfills for older browsers.
+It performs a small number of useful transforms, including transforming bare module specifiers, transpiling to ES5 when needed, and adding polyfills for older browsers.

 1. Install es-dev-server